Located north of Chinatown and separated on the East Side by Canal Street, Little Italy is the area where the first Italian immigrants settled.

 Mulberry Street was also the heart of the Italian mafia.

-The Feast of San Gennaro is held in Little Italy for 11 days during the month of September and is considered by many the oldest and most important feast of New York.
-It was originally held to celebrate the Patron Saint of Naples.
+The Feast of San Gennaro is held in Little Italy for 11 days during September and is considered by many to be the oldest and most important feast of New York.
+Originally, it was only celebrated on a single day but has since grown.

-During this feast, Mulberry Street witnesses a festive atmosphere with religious processions, colourful parades and ethnic food stands where you can taste zeppole and cannolis.
+During this feast, Mulberry Street takes on a festive atmosphere with religious processions, colorful parades, and food stands where you can taste zeppole and cannolis.

-Although all of New York is famous for its pizza, it is never a bad idea to try its original recipe in the neighborhood where the first pizzeria opened in the U.S.
+Although New York is famous for its pizza, don't miss out on having a slice at the very first pizzeria opened in the US.

 If you want to make the most of your visit to this area and also visit Chinatown, we recommend going around midday (first having visited Chinatown).